 As the sun goes down, street food vendors begin to roll in their stalls and open their tents.
 They fill up the side of the pavement, slowing down the evening traffic.
 Passerby, hungry after work, would stop their vehicle and begin queuing to order.
-Not only locals, tourists, and expats also join in the chaos.
+Not only locals, but tourists, and expats also join in the chaos.

 Varieties of Fried Rice

 It’s not a secret that fried rice is the national dish of Indonesia.
 And the top street food dish in Jakarta.
 Here, there are plenty of vendors selling this delicacy, more than one can count.
 Each vendor has a distinct taste.
-Nasi Goreng Kebon Sirih, for example, is famous for its mutton fried rice.
+Nasi Goreng Kebon Sirih, for example, is famous for its mutton-fried rice.

-Satay & Mutton Soup
+Street Food Jakarta, Satay & Mutton Soup

 Fans of traditional meat skewer satay will have plenty of options at Sabang.
 Do not miss the most popular, Sate Lamongan Jaya Agung.
 The booth has maintained its amazing reputation since 1975.
-Undeniably a legendary, feel the tenderness of their goat satay, along with the mutton soup as its companion dish.
+Undeniably legendary, feel the tenderness of their goat satay, along with the mutton soup as its companion dish.

 Across the road, Sate Pak Heri is in tight competition with Jaya Agung.
 The line of customers is also long here.
 Pak Heri’s stall is especially famous for its juicy chicken skin satay.
 Like Jaya Agung, they also offer a mutton soup dish.

-Kampung Kuliner Sabang
+Street Food Jakarta, Kampung Kuliner Sabang

 In the middle of Sabang road, there is a small alley with rows of stalls left and right of the road.
 This small enclave is called Kampung Kuliner Sabang (Sabang Culinary Village).
 Enjoy strolling here without worrying about traffic.